arananet/cpc-crappyfloppyadapter/README.md

 If you like the project or want to support it, you can buy me a beer or a KO-FI :)
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H51MPWG)

+Thanks to mfides for testing the design on the CPC and PCW.